Budweiser trademark dispute: Alternative brands

-Where AB InBev has lost cases, it markets its product as "Bud" (as in Italy) or as "Anheuser-Busch B" (in Germany).
+Where AB InBev has lost cases, it markets its product as "Bud" (as in Italy) or as "Anheuser-Busch Bud" (in Germany).
 In 2013, AB InBev was granted an EU-wide Community Trade Mark for the use of "Bud", after winning a related court case against Budvar.

 Where Budvar does not have rights, such as the United States, Canada, and Brazil, it uses the brand name Czechvar.
 In 2007, AB InBev signed a deal with Budvar to sell Budvar Budweiser under the name Czechvar in the United States.
 The partnership was terminated in January 2012, and in July of that year, United States Beverage began responsibility for the sales and marketing of Czechvar in the United States.